- 1. Introduction

 Sensitive enforcement-related personal information is held in a restricted database and appropriate security clearances are required to access such information.

-15.2 Who has access to your personal information?
+15.2 Who has access to your personal information within the Department?

-We take reasonable steps to ensure that access to your personal information is permitted only for legitimate purposes and on a need to know basis.
+We take reasonable steps to ensure that access to your personal information occurs only for legitimate purposes and on a need to know basis.

 15.3 Personal information no longer required